gajaharan/qengine/README.md

 - TDD used so that unit tests created fails and then fix/implemented the code to fix the test.
 - Uses monthly compounding interest.
 - Used Jacoco for test coverage.
+- Using double data type I was not getting the extact monthly repayment (£30.88) and total repayment (£1111.68) based on £1000 requirement amount.
+So switched to using BigDecimal to get better precision, but getting same values as using double data type.
+Unable to get the same values as the ones in the example.

 ##Requirements